goel-pratham/golden-ratio-analyzer/README.md

 # Golden Ratio Analyzer

-This project analyzes whether a face follows the golden ratio (~1.618).
+A Python project that explores how facial proportions compare to the golden ratio (~1.618).

 ## Features
-- Calculates ratios
+- Calculates facial proportion ratios
-- Compares with golden ratio
+- Compares values against the golden ratio
-- Shows deviation
+- Measures deviation from ideal proportions
-- Calculates mathematical beauty of a human face

-## Why I built this
-I wanted to explore how the golden ratio appears in human faces using code.
+- Demonstrates mathematical analysis using Python

 ## Tech Used
 - Python

 ## Future Improvements
 - Add GUI
+- Add image-based landmark detection
-- Support image-based analysis
+- Use computer vision for automated analysis
-- Try to apply the same principle for other simple objects